alinmindroc/android-chat-client/README.md

 * This is an Android Studio project.
 * You should clone the repository, then import the project in Android studio and run it either in an emulator or on a physical device.

+todo: in group add, set custom listener for friend id instead of name